YARMARK/spring-boot-REST-API-mutlitenancy-app/README.md

 ```
 cf enable-ssh <application name>
 ```
+3. Restart your app

-2. Create a service key for your service instance using the cf create-service-key command:
+4. Create a service key for your service instance using the cf create-service-key command:

 ```
 cf create-service-key MY-DB EXTERNAL-ACCESS-KEY
 ```

-3. Retrieve your new service key using the cf service-key command:
+5. Retrieve your new service key using the cf service-key command:
    NOTE:
     * dbname;
     * hostname;